 Oversaturation and highlight clipping are consistent issues for the Galaxy S20 Plus

-Bottom line, all three cameras take great-looking full-frame pictures with their main sensors.
+The bottom line, all three cameras take great-looking full-frame pictures with their main sensors.
 While there are some clear color differences, few customers will be disappointed with any of these results.
 Purists may prefer Huawei’s softer processing and more accurate white balance, but I lean towards OnePlus for the best ready-to-use snaps.
 To get into more meaningful differences, we’re going to have to go pixel peeping.

 Samsung Galaxy S20 Plus: Most saturated colors out of the three with the warmest white balance.
 Auto HDR effect often clips highlights.